 Start With a Focus Group

 Find 5-10 people from the targeted groups you’d like to survey.
 You may need to be a little flexible and find people who are close to the target group as possible if you’re short on time and and willing participants are available.
 Once a focus group has been formed, have a productive discussion led by a moderator that will lend additional insights on how the survey should be structured.
-This would include the goal and concepts in the survey, respondent burden, and how sensitive the topic is to them.
+This would include the goal and concepts in the qualitative research survey, respondent burden, and how sensitive the topic is to them.

 Ask Participants to “Think out Loud”

 Everyone in the focus group should complete the survey alone and not watching others complete it.
 They should take this pre-test survey just like you’d expect them to do so for the final version, such as having a trained interviewer ask live questions or an online format.
 Most importantly, the participants need to think out loud: ask them to tell you what comes to mind every time they read or hear one of the questions.
 Note their reactions and feedback and observe how they complete the rest of the survey.
 Do they take a long time with certain questions or hesitate to answer?
 Are any questions frequently skipped?

 Add an “Unsure” Option to Identify Confusing Questions

 Depending on your target group and how comfortable they are answering certain questions, they simply may not want to answer certain questions or hesitate too much.
 While you should note all of the different gut reactions the focus group elicits, you need to have an “I don’t know” option on your pre-test survey questions.
 It can indicate a genuine lack of knowledge on a topic or you may have posed the question in a vague or confusing manner.
 Putting in an option for “I don’t know” or “Unsure” will improve the quality of your responses and show you what should be refined on the final version of the survey.

 Test Different Question Types on the Pre-Test Survey With Different Respondents